iamericfletcher/awesome-r-learning-resources/readme.md

 - [Text Mining with R](https://www.tidytextmining.com/) - This book serves as an introduction of text mining using the tidytext package and other tidy tools in `R`.
 Authors: Julia Silge and David Robinson.
 - [The Art of R Programming](http://diytranscriptomics.com/Reading/files/The%20Art%20of%20R%20Programming.pdf) - This book is for those who wish to learn about developing software in `R`.
 Author: Norman Matloff.
 - [The R Inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) - A book about trouble spots, oddities, traps, and glitches in `R`.
 Author: Patrick Burns.
-- [The R Language](https://stat.ethz.ch/R-manual/R-patched/doc/html/) - An introduction to `R` written by the Authors of the `R` language.
+- [The R Language](https://stat.ethz.ch/R-manual/R-patched/doc/html/) - An introduction to `R` written by the authors of the `R` language.

 ## Communities of Practice

+> A community of practice is a group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.

 - [TidyTuesday](https://github.com/rfordatascience/tidytuesday) - TidyTuesday is a weekly data project aimed at the R ecosystem with an emphasis placed on understanding how to summarize and arrange data to make meaningful charts.

 ## Podcasts

+> Podcasts that help strengthen your skills and understanding of the `R` programming language.

 - [Not so Standard Deviations](http://nssdeviations.com/) - A data science podcast where Roger Peng and Hilary Parker talk about the latest in data science and data analysis in academia and industry.
 - [The R-Podcast](https://r-podcast.org/) - Practical advice on how to take advantage of R’s capabilities to accomplish innovative and robust data analyses.
 Hosted by Eric Nantz.

 ## YouTube

+> YouTube channels that help strengthen your skills and understanding of the `R` programming language.

 - [Andrew Couch](https://www.youtube.com/channel/UCnwYO3Sz_emBTC1sTZ6TlsQ) - YouTube channel created by Andrew Couch.
 - [Ben Stenhaug](https://www.youtube.com/user/benastenhaug/videos) - YouTube channel created by Ben Stenhaug.